cfpb/design-system/docs/pages/banners.md

           system or product level notifications that are not specific to an immediate task.
         variation_name: Warning banner
-      - variation_is_deprecated: false
-        variation_name: US gov banner
-        variation_description: The US gov banner identifies official websites of government organizations in the United States It helps visitors understand whether a website is official and secure.
     variation_group_name: Types
 eyebrow: Alerts
 title: Banners
-description: >-
-  Banners appear at the top of the page and span the full width. \
+description: Banners appear at the top of the page and span the full width.
+They can communicate high-priority information about the state or status of page content or identify that a website is official and secure.

-  \

-  Banners can communicate high-priority information about the state or status of page content.
 use_cases: Use the banner notification to communicate important information about the state or status of page content.
 Use the banner notification to highlight high-priority system or product level information that is not